 South Central Pennsylvania Genealogical Society, Inc. (SCPGS) is an all-volunteer, non-profit organization of genealogists.
 As genealogists, they study ancestry and family history, and are interested in preserving family heritage for future generations.
 Their primary geographic area of interest and coverage is Pennsylvania’s York and Adams Counties.
 Their purpose is to encourage and promote an interest in genealogy by collecting and preserving materials related to genealogy, encouraging the compilation and publication of family genealogies and histories, publishing materials of interest and benefit to members, holding meetings for the education of members and the public, and offering financial and volunteer support to the library at the York County History Center.
 For publication order information, please visit their website.

 Monthly meetings are held in the Meeting Hall of the York County History Center, at 250 East Market Street, York, Pennsylvania unless otherwise noted.
-The business portion of the meeting begins at 2:15 PM and the program begins at about 2:30 PM.
+The business portion of the meeting begins at 2:30 PM followed by the program.
 Meetings are FREE and open to the public.